RinteRface/shinyMobile/README.md

 - A valid `offline.html` fallback.
 - A valid web manifest.
 Don't forget to change the `start_url` property to the path of your app.
 For instance, the following app hosted at https://dgranjon.shinyapps.io/rstudio-global-2021-calendar/, has the `/rstudio-global-2021-calendar/` path.
 - A valid set of icons.
-Finally, there are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create those custom icons and splash screens, if you need to.
+There are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create those custom icons and splash screens, if you need to.

-It is really easier with `{charpente}`, the reason whey we strongly recommend to develop your app inside a package.
+It is really easier with `{charpente}`, the reason why we strongly recommend to develop your app inside a package.

 ### Add the PWA to your desktop Apps